Cadence-GitHub/Stouffville-By-laws-AI/database/README.md

 - `--collection`: Collection name (default: by-laws)
 - `--reset`: Reset collection if it exists
 - `--json-dir`: Directory containing by-laws JSON files (default: current directory)
+- `--hnsw-M`: Maximum number of neighbour connections (default: 16)
+- `--hnsw-construction_ef`: Number of neighbours in the HNSW graph to explore when adding new vectors (default: 100)
+- `--hnsw-search_ef`: Number of neighbours in the HNSW graph to explore when searching (default: 10)

 ### Examples